 We create culturally-rooted health and wellness programs for Indigenous communities and organizations across Turtle Island.
-We collaborate with communities and Indigenous knowledge holders, Elders, artists, and health professionals to offer land-based programs for youth, men and women to promote balance in body, mind and spirit.
+We collaborate with communities and Indigenous knowledge holders, Elders, artists, and health professionals to offer land-based initiatives for youth, men and women to promote balance in body, mind and spirit.

 We offer consulting, research, program conceptualization and implementation to provide services for Indigenous communities.
 Our areas of expertise include:

 Community, Culture and Land-based wellness programs

 Culturally-rooted yoga, physical activity and traditional nutrition programs

 Who We Are

 Cedar and Gold is an Indigenous, family-run organization.
 We are dedicated to promoting an authentic way of living through connection to self, nature, ceremony and a vibrant community.